Finding quickly how many neighbors you have...

 Type-checking

-The easiest way is to add the type-check inside the constructor.
+The easiest way is to add the type-checking inside the constructor.

 #include <type_traits>